IhmeGroup/DG-MPI/externals/README.md

     ```
     ./download_dependencies.sh
     ```
+- MPICH (MPI library): MPI uses local builds (not packaged with dg-mpi).
+The cmake file searches for MPI_DIR and if not found it expects `mpicc` and `mpicxx` to be in the users `$PATH`.
-- MPICH (MPI library): This is automated with the same Bash script as METIS listed above.
-Note: For macOS users, the script is only needed for METIS.
-To get mpich on macOS use `brew install mpich`.
+   - macOS users, use `brew install mpich`.
 Note: Make sure you have the right compilers prior to this.
 Use `brew install llvm` to get the correct compilers.
+   - Yellowstone: use `module load mpich`

  - HDF5 (high-performance data formatting library):
     ```
     cd hdf5